×

 If you are thinking about moving to Frankfurt, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Frankfurt can vary greatly depending on the area and type of accommodation.
-Generally, the average cost of renting an apartment in Frankfurt is around €1,000 to €1,500 per month, while the average cost of buying a property is around €3,000 to €4,000 per square meter," explained one expat living in Frankfurt, Germany.
+Generally, the average cost of renting an apartment in Frankfurt is around €1,000 to €1,500 per month, while the average cost of buying a property is around €3,000 to €4,000 per square meter," remarked one expat in Frankfurt, Germany.

 Should I buy or rent a home in Frankfurt?